-Employee performance management software assists human resources departments or other users in ongoing evaluation of employee performance and progress.
+Employee performance management software assists HR departments and other users in ongoing evaluation of employee performance and progress.
 It helps to bring new sophisticated digital tools to the process of figuring out how well someone does their job, and what they offer their employer.
+Employee performance management capabilities are also often included in a talent management software.

-With a range of new human resources software options, companies are doing more to be proactive about evaluating labor assets.
+With a range of new HR software options, companies are doing more to be proactive about evaluating labor assets.
 Performance management software helps to look at in-house talent and manage teams more effectively.

-Here are some of the core things that performance management software does for a business.
+Here are some of the core features of employee performance management software:

 Enhancing Performance Reviews